-As per the WHO- World health organization, a reproductive health can be defined as the total well-being in all phases of reproduction. this includes complete state of a mental, physical, and social well-being.
-Why is the discussion about reproductive health so important?
-This is mainly for the requirement of a stable and healthy population.
+As per the WHO (World Health Organization,) reproductive health can be defined as the total well-being in all phases of reproduction.
+This includes a complete state of mental, physical, and social well-being.
+The discussion about reproductive health so important as it is for the requirement of a stable and healthy population.

-Let us look into more information about the reproductive health.
+Let us understand further about the reproductive health.

 There are a number of programs which are directed for maintaining a reproductive health.
-This program includes both small ads and few entrainment shows telecasted on the television in every channel for promoting safe sexual habits and awareness about various sexually transmitted diseases (STDs).
+This program includes both small ads and few entertainment shows telecasted on the television for promoting safe sexual habits and awareness about various sexually transmitted diseases (STDs).
 All these efforts by the government and NGOs aim at achieving a reproductively healthy society.
 These efforts include creating awareness about the various STDs along with their causes, preventions, mode of transmission and safety measures.

 Problems and Strategies